uri-library-data-services/iassist-preview/content/blog/iassist-2012-registration-now-open.md

 Information about the papers, panels, and other events can be found at:
 <http://www.iassist2012.org/indexfolder/program>

-The theme for IASSIST 2012 is also reflective of this year\'s host city and nation\'s capital: Washington, DC.
+The theme for IASSIST 2012 is also reflective of this year's host city and nation's capital: Washington, DC.
 The seat of many US government agencies, as well as major international institutions like the World Bank and IMF, Washington is an ideal backdrop for discussing the importance of data sharing and management or international best